Cartesian exponentiation and monadicity: Introduction

 In particular the domain $\qE$ of the cocartesian fibration $p$ can be recovered up to equivalence as the oplax colimit of a the comprehension functor $c_p \colon \gC{\qB} \to \qCat$.
-Gepner, Haugseng, and Nikolaus, who obtain a similar result to Corollary \ref{cor:total-space-as-oplax-colimit} as one of the main theorems of \cite{GepnerHaugsengNikolaus:2015lc}, interpret this result as a proof that ``Lurie's unstraightening functor is a model for the $\infty$-categorical analogue of the Grothendieck construction.''\footnote{Unfortunately, the assignment of the terms ``oplax colimit'' and ``lax colimit'' given in \cite[2.8]{GepnerHaugsengNikolaus:2015lc} is the opposite of the one used here.
-There is a standard convention in 2-category theory that the 2-cell component of an oplax natural transformation is parallel to its 1-cell components, while for a lax natural transformation these 2-cells are reversed.
+Gepner, Haugseng, and Nikolaus, who obtain a similar result to Corollary \ref{cor:total-space-as-oplax-colimit} as one of the main theorems of \cite{GepnerHaugsengNikolaus:2017lc}, interpret this result as a proof that ``Lurie's unstraightening functor is a model for the $\infty$-categorical analogue of the Grothendieck construction.''\footnote{Unfortunately, the assignment of the terms ``oplax colimit'' and ``lax colimit'' given in \cite[2.8]{GepnerHaugsengNikolaus:2017lc} is opposite to the one used here.
+The standard convention in 2-category theory is that the 2-cell component of an oplax natural transformation is parallel to its 1-cell components, while these 2-cells are reversed in a lax natural transformation.
 A lax cocone is then a lax natural transformation whose codomain is a constant diagram.
-Confusingly, due to the principle that a $W$-weighted colimit in an enriched category should coincide with a $W$-weighted limit in the opposite category, oplax colimits represent lax cocones under a diagram. } Their methodology is quite different from ours, constructing oplax colimits directly at the quasi-categorical level, whereas our comprehension construction enables us to work at the level of simplicial categories and functors.
+Confusingly, due to the principle that a $W$-weighted colimit in an enriched category coincides with a $W$-weighted limit in the opposite category, oplax colimits represent lax cocones under a diagram. } Their methodology is quite different from ours, constructing oplax colimits directly at the quasi-categorical level, whereas our comprehension construction enables us to work at the level of simplicial categories and functors.
 The comprehension functor $c_p \colon \gC{\qB} \to \qCat$ can be used to define a ``straightening'' of the pullback of $p$ along any generalized element $b \colon X \to \qB$, even in the case where $X$ is not a quasi-category simply by restricting the comprehension functor (and its lax cocone) along $b$.
 We derive Corollary \ref{cor:total-space-as-oplax-colimit} as a special case of our first main theorem, which proves that the fiber $E_b$ is equivalent to the oplax colimit of this straightened diagram.

 { {\ref{thm:pullback-equivalence}} \begin{thm} For any cocartesian fibration $p \colon \qE \tfib \qB$ and any $b \colon X \to \qB$, the comprehension cocone induces a canonical map over $\qE$ from the oplax colimit of the diagram